Check Out The 2018 Disney Princess Half Marathon Merchandise – Shirts, Tervis, Dooneys, Backpacks, More

 — Disney Parks (@DisneyParks) February 12, 2018

 There will also be Tervis tumblers, keychains, backpacks, mugs, and wine glasses available to those running the race or simply in town as race supporters.
-Of course, there is a brand new Dooney & Bourke collection as well, and it is devoted to numerous Disney Princesses.
+Of course, there is a new Dooney & Bourke collection as well, and it is devoted to numerous Disney Princesses.

 2018 @runDisney Disney Princess Half Marathon Weekend Merchandise Revealed#PrincessHalf #rundisney https://t.co/WDIhtUM3td pic.twitter.com/OuofVG033C